lambda-dom/trisagion/docs/readme.md

 The choice of `e` is left to the user, but there is a canonical, minimal one: take the coproduct of all the `e_i`.
 In the section [On Errors](#a-4-on-errors) we will see another way to deal with this problem that does not rely on coming up with a cone `e_i -> e`.

-Note that as with the input type `s`, there are still no constraints on the error type `e`.
+Note also that as with the input stream type `s`, there are still no constraints on the error type `e`.

 #### A. 3.
 1. 3.
 The parser `pure x`.